 San Miguel de Allende, Mexico

 Doce 18 Concept House: The former Casa Cohen on Calle Relox 18 now houses high-end boutiques featuring jewelry, designer clothing and gourmet cuisine.
-There are galleries, a champagne bar, a new Cumpanio bakery and food court with Donnie Masterson’s Taco Lab and Birdie’s Burgers plus Milpa a farm-to-table restaurant, by Nomada chef, Marco Cruz.
-Aperi’s Chef, Matteo Salas, has opened a fine dining restaurant outside the food court.
-The tacos from Taco Lab were excellent!
+There are galleries, a tasting room for Casa Dragones tequila, a new Cumpanio bakery and food court with bar and restaurant.
+They are now offering cooking classes through their Kitchen Studio.
+Nomada Cocina de Interpretacion, has moved its fine dining restaurant outside the food court.
 Upstairs, L’Otel, one of the top boutique hotels, has a number of boutique hotel rooms.
 It is a wonderful addition to San Miguel.
 You do feel like you are in Mexico City, New York or Chicago!!

 Torvehallerne KBH: This market at 21 Fredericksborggade is the perfect place for lunch.
 Opened in 2011, this permanent market has many small food stands and restaurants.
-You can grab a sandwich, coffee, chocolate or pastries.
+You can grab a sandwich or open faced smørrebrød, coffee, chocolate or pastries.
 I had a great seared tuna, shrimp and orzo pasta salad from HAV.DK.